 See all articles

-Ruby on Rails in fintech
+Ruby on Rails in fintech: what fintech companies use RoR in 2019?

-Regardless of your particular area of interest in the larger world of IT, you’re likely aware of the rise of fintech.
-It’d be difficult to miss, with billions in funding and thousands of fintech companies changing the way we interact with money.
-Banking, insurance, transactions and payment services are only some of the areas in which technology meets finance.
+It’d be difficult to miss, with billions in funding and thousands of fintech companies changing how we interact with money.
+Banking, insurance, transactions, and payment services are only some of the areas in which technology meets finance.
 And with cutting-edge solutions like blockchain and artificial intelligence, we can expect major transformations in the sector.
 But how can Ruby on Rails, a mature technology, become an advantage to fintech companies?

 Fintech businesses that use Ruby on Rails on production

-Here are only a few examples of Rails in action in the finance sector.
+Here are only a few examples of Rails in the finance sector.
 You’ll find that the framework is relevant in a broad range of businesses, from payment platforms, through loans and crowdfunding, to insurtech.

 Square